Table of contents

 The history of ESG investing goes back to the 1960s, when more and more companies began to integrate ethical and social aspects into their business activities.
 This illustrates a trend towards a more holistic approach to investment decisions.
 More and more investors are recognizing the long-term value of sustainable investing and are demanding transparency from companies in terms of environmental impact and social responsibility.

-Initiatives such as the UN Principles for Responsible Investment (PRI)(on the principles) and the Paris Agreement(on the Paris Agreement) have made it clear that ESG factors are not only ethically correct, but can also have a positive impact on long-term returns.
+Initiatives such as the UN Principles for Responsible Investment (PRI)(on the principles), the Sustainable Development Goals(SDGs) and the Paris Agreement(on the Paris Agreement) have made it clear that ESG factors are not only ethically correct, but can also have a positive impact on long-term returns.
 These developments have meant that ESG criteria are now a fundamental part of the global financial system.

 Sustainability reporting made easy